nmkit/nimo-markdown-cv/index.md

 ### __HKSAR Lands Department__  `2018.12 - Now`
 _Estate Surveyor_<br>
-Responsible for the leasing out of government property<br>
+-Responsible for the leasing out of government property<br>
-Utilize property management system, i.e. GPIS, in managing the leasing activities of government property<br>
+-Utilize property management system, i.e. GPIS, in managing the leasing activities of government property<br>

 ### __First Capital Investment Consultant Limited__ `2015.8 - 2018.12`
 _Senior Manager_<br>
-Carry out business and financial asset valuation in support of acquisition, financing and listing project<br>
+-Carry out business and financial asset valuation in support of acquisition, financing and listing project<br>
-For example, valuer for the connected transactions between Fantasia (1777.HK) and ColorLife (1778.HK), internal advisor of PT International(0372.HK) in acquiring preference share of a port facilities in Guangxi<br>
+-For example, valuer for the connected transactions between Fantasia (1777.HK) and ColorLife (1778.HK), internal advisor of PT International(0372.HK) in acquiring preference share of a port facilities in Guangxi<br>
-Familiar with Wind financial database<br>
+-Familiar with Wind financial database<br>

 ### __CBRE__ `2010.9 - 2015.4`
 _Manager_<br>
-Execute property valuation, market research, investment analysis and other consulting works for Hong Kong and China market <br>
+-Execute property valuation, market research, investment analysis and other consulting works for Hong Kong and China market <br>
-Valuation purposes include auditing, financing reporting, investor internal reference, public circular for listed company’s transaction, initial public offering and etc<br>
+-Valuation purposes include auditing, financing reporting, investor internal reference, public circular for listed company’s transaction, initial public offering and etc<br>
-Conduct various market researches for industry report and consulting works<br>
+-Conduct various market researches for industry report and consulting works<br>
 Prepare presentation material and proposal to nurture existing clients and pitch for new jobs<br>